justinobney/jobney-angular-google-maps/README.md

 var place = {id:5, props:'..'}

 // The mapservice keeps a list of all markers shown on the map.
-// OpenInfoWindow takes a compare function that will be given each
+// openMarkerInfo takes a compare function that will be given each
 // marker to compare against.
 The first true result will be the marker used.
 MapService.openMarkerInfo(function(marker){
     return marker.model.id == place.id;